 More than 25 miles of hiking trails lead visitors along enchanting passages surrounded by intriguing rock formations, mammoth hardwoods, and phenomenal overlooks from Lookout Mountain.
-The 5-mile West Rim Loop highlights the beauty of Georgia's Historic High Country on one of the nation's most scenic hiking trails.
+The 5-mile West Rim Loop highlights the beauty of Georgia's northwest region on one of the nation's most scenic hiking trails.
 The loop tours the wooded rim, offering several mountain views before descending into the canyon.

 Cloudland Canyon State Park is the northernmost feature in Georgia's Canyon Climbers Club.
 Join the club and earn a souvenir by descending the staircases of Sitton's Gulch.
 This 6.5-mile trail descends deep into the heart of the canyon for a look at Cherokee and Hemlock Falls.
 Hikers also share the trail with mountain bikers for 14 miles on the Cloudland Connector.